oliver748/cbz-merger/README.md

 # CBZ Merger
 A quick and easy way to merge a bunch of your manga/manhwa/comics into one cbz file — this can be used if you don't want to switch cbz file all the time.

+Future implementations will be made - like being able to remove certain pages which can create a better flow when reading.

 # Installation
 1. Git clone or download it